 Lady GaGa vs. Katy Perry

-Must say that I know Perry only for the “I Kissed A Girl” that was inferior to the same-named song by Jill Sobule in the mid-1990s.
+Must say that I know Perry only for the “I Kissed A Girl” which was inferior to the same-named song by Jill Sobule in the mid-1990s.
 Here’s an interesting take on Perry, Jonas Brothers and Craig Ferguson.
-But Katy Pery is kinda cute, while Lady GaGa has these outfits that make her look like a space alien.
-Also, GaGa’s’s been promoted big time by Perez Hilton, who’s a putz.
+But Katy Perry is kinda cute, while Lady GaGa has these outfits that make her look like a space alien.
+Also, GaGa’s been promoted big time by Perez Hilton, who’s a putz.

 Who’s tougher: Rambo vs. Rocky